Van Driel Group

 E: i.vandriel [at] unimelb.edu.au

-Professor Ian van Driel is Head of the Department of Biochemistry and Molecular Biology, Bio21 Molecular Science and Biotechnology Institute, University of Melbourne since 1 June 2016.
+Professor Ian van Driel is Head of the Department of Biochemistry and Pharmacology, Bio21 Molecular Science and Biotechnology Institute, The University of Melbourne since 1 June 2016.
 He completed his undergraduate studies at the University of Western Australia before embarking upon a PhD at the Walter and Eliza Hall Institute in Melbourne.
-After a 3 years as a research fellow in Dallas, Texas, USA he returned to Australia in 1989 to take up a position at Monash University, Melbourne and moved to the University of Melbourne in 2001.
-He now heads a research laboratory at the Bio21 Molecular Science and Biotechnology Institute, University of Melbourne working on immune responses to pathogenic bacteria in the lung and gut, inflammatory bowel disease, and autoimmune disease.
-Professor van Driel's work currently focusses on investigating the immune response to pathogenic bacteria, particularly pathogenic E. coli and L. pneumophila.
+After 3 years as a research fellow in Dallas, Texas, USA he returned to Australia in 1989 to take up a position at Monash University, Melbourne and moved to The University of Melbourne in 2001.
+He now heads a research laboratory at the Bio21 Molecular Science and Biotechnology Institute, The University of Melbourne working on immune responses to pathogenic bacteria in the lung and gut, inflammatory bowel disease, and autoimmune disease.
+Professor van Driel's work currently focuses on investigating the immune response to pathogenic bacteria, particularly pathogenic E. coli and L. pneumophila.
 This work seeks to better define the roles of immune cells and molecules that combat bacteria in the tissues in which they colonise, namely; the gut and lung.
 Professor van Driel has also made a number of fundamental contributions to the understanding of autoimmune disease and immunological tolerance particularly in the area of autoimmunity of the stomach (autoimmune gastritis and pernicious anaemia).